dennisnordberg/julia-school/content/julia/dataframes.md

 		"Lunar Rover",
 		"30% Sun Filter"
 	],
-	quantity = [
+	id = [
-		3,
+		100,
-		1,
+		101,
-		12,
+		102,
-		100
+		103
 	],
-	description = [
+	kind = [
-		"Mars buggy",
+		"Rover",
-		"Venus spaceship",
+		"Spaceship",
-		"Neil's used car",
+		"Rover",
-		"Sun filter"
+		"Sun Filter"
 	]
 )
 ```

-Now, to get just the rows with "Rover" in the `item` column, use this code:
+Now, to make a new dataframe named `rovers` containing just the rows with "Rover" in the `item` column, use this code:

 ```
 rovers = filter(